 The mission of AFROTC Detachment 895 is to provide instruction and experience to all cadets in a diversified university environment so they can graduate with the knowledge, character, and motivation essential to become leaders in the United States Air Force.

 Detachment 895 has a long history of success and has received numerous awards.
 The Detachment has been awarded the Air Force Outstanding Unit Award and the Air Force Organizational Excellence Award.
 Also, Detachment 895 was the AFROTC 1991 nominee for the Air Force Verne Orr Award and was rated as one of the best AFROTC units in the country to include third overall in 1987.
 The cadet corps led the nation in physical fitness for two years between 1988-1992, and in 1992 was the Northwest Region winner of HQ AFROTC Standard Bearer Competition that evaluated knowledge and skills of unit cadets.
-In 2009, Detachment 895 was the recipient of the Right of Line for Small Unit Award.
+In 2003, 2007 and 2008, the unit's Arnold Air Society was honored as the Area XI "Squadron of the Year" for it's outstanding service to the community and university.
+In 2009, Detachment 895 received the AFROTC Northwest Region Right of Line - Small Unit Award.
+Recently, Detachment 895 was awarded the AFROTC Northwest Region Right of Line - Medium Unit Award.

 Since June 1951, Detachment 895 has evolved from a required course for male students into a highly select, competitive program providing future leaders for the United States Air Force and the nation.